esa/pagmo/doc/sphinx/tutorials/death_penalty.rst

     Example of found x:	(78.04964811877262, 33.07572602463478, 30.150381195899435, 44.965160220602215, 36.46285810358295)
     Example of found constraints:	(-0.03509668936189314, -91.9649033106381, -11.170496308902116, -8.829503691097884, -4.989167173895257, -0.010832826104742566)

-The results of this optimization under constraints shows that the Differential Algorithm with both the simple and the Kuri death penalty methods converges to the best known decision vector.
+This example shows that the
+Differential Algorithm with both the simple and the Kuri death penalty methods converges to the best known decision vector.
-Furthermore, it is seen that on this case, the Differential Evolution algorithm outperforms the Simple Genetic Algorithm.
+Furthermore, it is noticeable that on this case, the Differential Evolution algorithm outperforms the Simple Genetic Algorithm.

-Note that the death penalty constraints handling method is not well suited to solve highly constrained problems or problems with equality constraints.
+Please note that, from the literature, it is stated that the death penalty constraints handling method is not well suited to solve highly constrained problems or problems with equality constraints.
+Indeed if at initialization no feasible individuals are present, all the individuals will have assigned the same penalty value and the algorithm will have no preferible direction to follow and will proceeds just with random tentatives.